tunapotatoes/local-sadpanda-viewer/README.md

 Download
 ---------------------
-For Windows, navigate to the dist folder and download the zip file there.
+Navigate to the bin folder and download the archive for your platform.

-For Linux, there will be a compiled binary soon, once I figure out how to disable the console window.
-In the meanwhile, you can run it by running main.py.
-Required dependencies are: Python 2.7, PySide, Requests, BeautifulSoup,

 How to use
 ---------------------
+To run the program, execute the file named 'main' (main.exe on Windows).

 The lefthand column is the control panel for this program.
 To start with, enter your member ID and password hash in their respective fields.
 If you do not have these, download a cookie manager for the browser